Treatment for Chronic Headaches, Migraines, and Light Sensitivity

 Over-stimulating light- The majority of those with migraines and chronic light sensitivity are much more sensitive to certain colors of light.
 Determining which hues of light are most triggering or aggravating and then using precision tinted lenses or contacts can provide huge relief to many individuals.

-Dr. Jamin is a leader in his field in the treatment of vision disorders and their relation to chronic headaches, migraines, and traumatic brain injury resulting in light sensitivity.
-We are first practice in the United States to bring the Neurolens measurement device and Colorimeter to help our patients.
+Dr. Jamin's passion in practice is helping people suffering from headaches, migraines, and traumatic brain injury resulting in light sensitivity.
+Carolina Vision is the first medical practice in the United States to bring the Neurolens measurement device and Colorimeter to help our patients.
 Whether you have a mild ache at the end of the day, or suffer from frequent, debilitating migraines, we are passionate and dedicated to helping you find a solution.
 That is why we have invested over $45,000 in specialized equipment solely for providing relief to our patients that suffer from conditions such as these.

-The majority of sensory information that your brain takes in comes from your eyes, yet often medical providers do not know or recommend ways to help regulate the information your brain takes in from your eyes.
+The majority of sensory information that your brain takes in comes from your eyes, yet often medical providers do not recommend ways or even know of ways to help regulate the information your brain takes in from your eyes.
 We work in conjunction with your other medical providers to help find the cause and best treatment for your headaches.

 How do we do this?
-We use specialty precision tinted glasses or contact lenses, and also prescribe the Neurolens for those that are candidates.
+We use specialty precision tinted glasses or contact lenses, and also evaluate you for small eye misalignment that can lead to conditions called binocular dysfunction and trigeminal dysphoria.
+These conditions are often missed on routine eye exams by optometrists and ophthalmologists.
+When appropriate Dr. Jamin prescribes the Neurolens or glasses with prism for those that are candidates.

 While you may have been told before that your glasses were not the cause of your headaches, that may not be the case.
 Your glasses being too strong or too weak are only a part of the potential causes of eye related headaches.
 Equally important for those with chronic migraine are two other factors.
 Filtering out the portion of light that is most aggravating or triggering, and evaluating for a small misalignment of your eyes.

 For many that suffer from migraines or light sensitivity, precision tinted lenses offer significant relief.
 Certain studies have shown over 80% of individuals reported they benefited by wearing precision tinted glasses or contact lenses.
-Rose or orange/brown tints are most often recommended and have been shown to be effective in reducing the frequency of migraines.
-However, Dr. Jamin has found a large percentage of people actually prefer completely different colors from the "standard migraine colors" recommended for light sensitivity and migraines.
-Not surprisingly, each individual is different.
+Rose or red/brown tints are most often recommended and have been shown to be effective in reducing the frequency of migraines.
+However, not surprisingly, every person is the same.
+Dr. Jamin has found a large percentage of people actually prefer and benefit more from completely different colors from the "standard migraine colors" recommended for light sensitivity and migraines.
 Using a colorimeter, we can test exactly which hue (color) and saturation (darkness of color) most benefits each specific individual.
 After testing, we can make a trial tinted lens in office for you to wear to confirm that the specific tint which you chose does provide relief and benefit you.
 After we make sure we have the best tint possible for you, we order the precision tinted glasses or contact lenses from a specialized lens manufacturer.

 While light can play a large role in migraines and light sensitivity, another important factor in the way your eyes can contribute to headaches and eye strain is through a small misalignment.